College of Business and Public Administration

-Students desiring to major in Management must take PSYC 111 Introduction to Psychology.
+Students desiring to major in Management, Human Resource Management, or Operations & Supply Chain Management must take PSYC 111 Introduction to Psychology.
 In addition, SOC 110 Introduction to Sociology or ANTH 171 Introduction to Cultural Anthropology must be taken in place of the free elective.

 Accredited university undergraduate business administration programs normally concentrate the professional courses in the last two years of a four-year program.
 Only a limited amount of work in business courses is offered below the junior year.
 The objective of this policy is to permit the student to acquire a foundation of work in the basic arts and sciences as a prerequisite for professional courses in business.